whunmr/circa/about/inlined_state.md

 The `approach_over_time` function is stateful (and now, `draw_button` is stateful too).
 The `approach_over_time` function internally keeps a 'current' value, and over time, the return value gradually approaches the target value.
-So the end result is that our color fades in, it fades out, and if the user waves their mouse over the button repeatedly, it handles that too.
+So the end result is that our color fades in as the mouse hovers, it fades out when the mouse leaves, and if the user waves their mouse over the button repeatedly, it handles that too.

 If you're interested, here's what `approach_over_time` looks like: